 How much does bread cost now?

-As of January 2025, the average cost of the main types of bread has increased compared to last year:
+As of January 2025, the average cost of the main types of bread increased compared to last year:

-- Higher grade flour wheat bread - 51.91 UAH/kg (+17.8% per year);
+- Wheat bread made from premium flour – 51.91 UAH/kg (+17.8% per year);

-- Wheat bread from the flour of the first grade - 42.52 UAH/kg (+19.0%);
+- Wheat bread made from first-grade flour – 42.52 UAH/kg (+19.0%);

 - Rye bread – 45.12 UAH/kg (+20.6%);

-- Baton (500 g) - 27.78 UAH (+20.6%).
+- Loaf (500 g) – 27.78 UAH (+20.6%).

-The monthly increase in prices within 1.5-3% became the norm, and only in December 2024 - January 2025 the bread went up by another 1.8-3.1% depending on the variety.
+Monthly price increases of 1.5–3% have become the norm, and in December 2024–January 2025 alone, bread prices rose by another 1.8–3.1%, depending on the variety.

 The main reasons for the increase in the cost of bakery products remain:

-- Flour, as the main component of bread, went up by 3.7% to 19.93 UAH/kg .
+- Flour, as the main ingredient of bread, rose in price by 3.7% - to 19.93 UAH/kg .

 - The price of sunflower oil increased by another 6%, to 72.73 UAH/kg .

-- The consistently high price of sugar, which is 33.16 UAH/kg (growth by only 0.1%).
+- The price of sugar is stably high, at 33.16 UAH/kg (an increase of only 0.1%).

-- Increase in production costs:
+- Rising production costs:

-- The price of transport services.
+- Increase in the cost of transport services.

 - Inflation: